glyphr-studio/Glyphr-Studio-2-Help/docs/pages/kerning.md

 ## Class-based kerning

 Font files encode kerning values as three pieces of information: a left character, a right character, and a horizontal adjustment value.
 Fonts with many characters can end up having a huge amount of kern pairs.
 Glyphr Studio uses a system called Class-based Kerning, where groups of characters with similar edges (like `VvWw`) can be treated as a single left-hand group, and a group of right-hand characters (for example,`A/`) can be treated as single group - which can be given a single value.
 When a font is exported, the permutations are saved as individual kern pairs.
 But, while editing, grouping common characters often simplifies the overall kerning process.

+## Please note

+ - It is not possible to kern Ligature characters in Glyphr Studio.
+If you need this functionality, please use another font editor, like Fontforge.